Xie Fei (politician): Biography

 In 1976, he became one of the three leaders of the journal Red Flag.
-He was appointed as vice secretary general as well as director of the general office of the CPC Guangdong committee in 1979.
+He was appointed as vice secretary general as well as director of the general office of the Guangdong Provincial Committee of the Chinese Communist Party in 1979.
 He was promoted to secretary-general and president of party school in Guangdong in 1983.
 Xie became party chief of Guangzhou in 1986, and then promoted to Guangdong provincial party chief in 1991.
 He was a member of the Politburo of the Chinese Communist Party from 1992 to 1998.
 From March 1998, he became vice chairman of standing committee of National People's Congress as well as a politburo member.

 He was an alternate member of 12th Central Committee of the Chinese Communist Party, and a full member of 13th-15th Central Committees, and a member of the 14th and 15th Politburo.
 He died while still in office as a Politburo member.
 He was the only member of the 15th Politburo to have died while still holding his seat.
 The next Politburo member to die before the end of his term was Huang Ju in 2007.
 Xie is also, as of 2016, the most recent Guangdong party chief to have been born in Guangdong province.

 He died on October 27, 1999, in Guangzhou, at the age of 66.